Flashcards in Chapter 1 Deck (62):

 how would one define operations management

-a filed of investigation into business practices and processes for designing, managing, measuring and improving the development, production and delivery, distribution, and support of a broad range of products and services.
+a field of investigation into business practices and processes for designing, managing, measuring and improving the development, production and delivery, distribution, and support of a broad range of products and services.

 How would financial service companies define operations management?